MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 For ServiceMode SVCB RRs, if TargetName has the value ".", then the owner name of this record MUST be used as the effective TargetName.
+For wildcard owner names, the synthesized owner name is used.

 For example, in the following example "svc2.example.net" is the effective TargetName: